Random Musings Unchecked

-Always, always appeal to both hemispheres of the brain.
+When attempting to influence or persuade somebody, it is smart to always, always appeal to both hemispheres of the brain.

 The logical left side answers the question WHY, and the emotional right side of the brain addresses how they will FEEL.

-During a talk throw in these 3 steps when you are making a summary of what you have to offer:
+If you are attempting to sell something, as you speak talk throw in these 3 steps when you are making a summary of what you have to offer:

 - The reason… WHY (left side of the brain)